Trend to equilibrium and Newtonian limit for the relativistic Langevin equation with singular potentials: Auxiliary results

-for some positive constants $c_G$ small and $C_G$ large enough independent of $\qb$. \end{lemma} \begin{proof} The second inequality of \eqref{ineq:U+G>|q|-log(q)} is relatively not difficult to verify.
+\end{lemma} \begin{proof} By taking $c_G$ small enough, the second inequality of \eqref{ineq:U+G>|q|-log(q)} and the lower bound \eqref{ineq:|q|-log|q|>0} are relatively not difficult to verify.
 In what follows, we shall present the argument for the left-hand side inequality involving $G$.

 First of all, we claim that

 for some positive constants $\tilde{c}_G,\tilde{C}_G$.
 To see this, there are two cases to be considered depending on the dimension $d$.

 Case 1: $d=1$.
 In this case, since $G$ is even, we note that